 Lemonade served in a carafe with yellow towel and lemon rounds

 Lemonade is so refreshing and timeless.
-You won’t believe how easy it is to make lemonade.
-Once you try homemade lemonade, it will spoil you forever.
+You won't believe how easy it is to make lemonade from scratch with just 2 ingredients, and it keeps well in the refrigerator so you can enjoy it on your regular summer rotation.
+Once you try this homemade lemonade, you won't want to settle for store-bought or concentrate lemonade.

 Prep Time: 7 minutes